oddbird/oddleventy/content/blog/2025/anchor-position-area.md

 block, it will get shifted to prevent overflow.

 In this example, the targets are all positioned with `position-area: center`.
-The top and bottom targets are shifted towards the center because they would otherwise overflow their original containing block, which is the `div` with the dashed border.
+The top and bottom targets are shifted toward the center because they would otherwise overflow their original containing block, which is the `div` with the dashed border.
 They are shifted just enough to be flush with their containing block.